laythq/CV/README.md

 #### OOD, TDD, BDD and other habits

-I've picked up a number of useful habits over my learning journey, not least an obsession with test-driving my code, whether its unit testing or integration.
-I've used RSpec, Jasmine, Jest, Enzyme, Pytest, Cypress and a number of other suites.
+I enjoy the challenges that come with writing good code, especially testing and integration.
+I've picked up a number of useful habits over my learning journey, not least an obsession with test-driving my code, whether its unit testing or feature testing.
+I've used RSpec, Jasmine, Jest, Enzyme, Pytest, Cypress and other suites.

 I've also learned valuable ways of approaching design problems, whether it's drawing a simple diagram or writing out a few user stories.
 I've learned that understanding the end-goal and getting a macro view of the problem is essential before diving in.